Personal Information Collection Notices Payments Settlements – RITS

 Some of the Information is received by the Reserve Bank from the relevant RITS Member, applicant for membership or feeder system operator.
 Some information may come from company searches conducted of the records of the Australian Securities and Investments Commission.

-If the Information were not collected then the Reserve Bank would not be able to setup new RITS Members and users, process RITS billing and payments, communicate with RITS Members and users, maintain contact information, ensure the effective operation of RITS including for contingency events, ensure requests and instructions received are correctly authorised, engage with domestic and international Government and regulatory agencies and industry groups and facilitate interbank settlements pursuant to instructions to settle from feeder system operators.
+If the Information were not collected then the Reserve Bank would not be able to setup new RITS Members and users, process RITS billing and payments, communicate with RITS Members and users, maintain contact information, ensure the effective operation of RITS including for contingency events, ensure requests and instructions received are correctly authorised, engage with domestic and international Government and regulatory agencies and industry groups and facilitate interbank settlements.

 The Reserve Bank may in some limited circumstances share limited business contact details of employees of RITS members with other Governmental and regulatory agencies, service providers and/or professional advisers of the Reserve Bank.